erizov/Professor/semester_4/lecture_19_distributed_patterns/consistent_hashing/README.md

 ## Often Used Together With

-Consistent Hashing is commonly used in combination with:
+Consistent Hashing is employed in combination with:

 - **Factory**: Often combined for comprehensive solutions
-- **Singleton**: Often combined for comprehensive solutions
-- **Observer**: Often combined for comprehensive solutions
-- **Strategy**: Often combined for comprehensive solutions

 **Common Combinations:**
 - Used together in production systems for optimal performance